abebag2022/EV-charging-pattern/README.md

 -	Map EV charging stations and visualize the geographical distribution of charging activity.
 -	Track energy consumption by EV charging stations and identify areas for optimization.
 -	Segment users based on charging behavior, such as frequent chargers, occasional chargers, and overnight chargers.
+## Key Performance Indicators (KPIs):
+- Tracks the total amount of energy consumed by EVs.
+- Identifies the peak demand period for EV charging.
+- Calculates the average time it takes to charge an EV.
+- Measures the utilization rate of charging stations.